to the website of

 Bring hand sanitiser/gel with you (if you have any) for use on gates, locks, padlock, taps etc.

 If you have children at home, you can bring members of the same household with you to your plot as long as no-one is self-isolating

 If anything changes in the meantime I will let you know.

 FURTHER ADVICE from Leeds Allotments Federation about coping with the corona virus emergency on your plots:

-Follow Government Advice at all times, and remain at a distance of at least 2mtrs from other allotment holders.
-Don’t gather in sheds.
+Follow Government Advice at all times, and remain at at least the current minimum social distance from other allotment holders.
+Don’t gather in groups.
 Use hand sanitiser or soap & water as you enter and leave site.
-(We can’t supply this at the moment due to the panic buying).
 Be mindful of other allotment holders who may need help if they can’t get to site regularly.
 If you are displaying any of the symptoms associated with Coronavirus stay away from site until you are clear & if you decide to self-isolate for 12 weeks let your committee know via email/text so they know you won’t be around for a while and won’t hassle you over your plot not being cultivated.